 However, for the PDF deviates from the Poisson one, its tail is given by

-To resolve statistics on the free flight times we require for each molecule to collide several times during the simulation.
+To resolve statistics on the free flight times we want each molecule to collide several times during the simulation.
+For this we require the expected number of particles without collisions during the simulation to be much less than :

 Given that , we explicitly calculate to be